 Reliability is the ability of a system or component to perform its required functions under stated conditions for a specified period of time.
 There are four main elements that cloud consumers look for under the Reliable attribute:

 - Available: Availability is defined as the ability of a service or service component to perform its required function at an agreed instant or over an agreed period of time.
-Cloud users should expect high availability and it is not unusual to find providers advertising over 99% availability.
+Cloud users should expect high availability, and it is not unusual to find providers advertising more than 99% availability.

 - Responsive: Cloud consumers want cloud services to have a high degree of performance.
 The main performance measure that is of interest to the end user is response time, which is the time it takes the service to respond to a user’s request/instruction.

 - Consistent: A cloud service should exhibit the same functionality under every situation.
 The service should also have no conflicts with the user device type (for instance, different types of desktops) accessing the service.

 - Transparency: The cloud service provider’s service policies and technology should be transparent to the cloud consumer organization.
 Organizational users (like managers, database administrators, and others) should have access, as needed, to the cloud datacenter and have details about the cloud platform’s capabilities and planned changes.
 This feature is important for building trust between cloud providers and cloud consumers.